FRC79/CK_16_Vision/SmartDashboardExtension/README.txt

 The javacv is a wrapper for the OpenCV library.

+For the code to work, the main class should be put in a package starting with "edu".

 Following the cookbook on page 72, override the processImage method after making a new class.
-The class must also have a main method.
-Refer to the example in the repository on how team 341 accomplished that.
+The class implemented also has a main method so it can run as a standalone program for testing.
 Make sure all imports are in order, and Build and Clean the project.
 If everything worked, a dist folder should appear in the project folder in the Netbeans workspace (where it is stored on the filesystem).
 Copy the jar file from the dist folder and place it into the SmartDashboard's extensions folder to add it to the dashboard.